petervdn/musictime/README.md

 # musictime

 A class that helps with timings in a musical context.
-Instances are defined as bars/beats/sixteenths, and can be converted to and from actual time in seconds.
+Instances are defined on a bars/beats/sixteenths grid, and can be converted to and from actual time in seconds.

 ## example usecase
 Easily define timings for a [drumloop](https://makingmusic.ableton.com/programming-beats-2-linear-drumming-1.png)